Microsoft to launch financial services cloud on November 1, 2021

 Sector-specific clouds are much more than a marketing attempt to sell a generic product.
 The finance industry in particular often has very specific needs in terms of security and regulatory compliance, which is why Microsoft’s new industry cloud has tools and services to assess risk and combat fraud.
 Moreover, it will also include features to help retail banks create a unified customer profile by merging financial, behavioral, and demographic data, in addition to customer onboarding tools to streamline loan applications.

-With cloud infrastructure spending hitting the stratosphere, the battle of the “big three” cloud giants is continuing apace with each ramping up their industry-specific cloud offerings.
+With cloud infrastructure spending hitting the stratosphere, the battle of the “big three” cloud giants is continuing quickly, with each ramping up their industry-specific cloud offerings.
 Amazon recently launched FinSpace, a data analytics service for the financial industry, while data warehousing giant Snowflake announced its first industry-specific data cloud, also targeting the financial services industry.

 While Microsoft has now confirmed that its financial services cloud will be landing in a little over three weeks, it hasn’t yet revealed when its other industry clouds will be hitting general availability.